Table of Contents

-Viral stomach infections are very contagious.
+Viral stomach infections are contagious.
 It is easy to get and give a stomach virus.
-You might touch infected people directly.
-You also could come into contact with an infected surface or object.
-People often get a stomach virus at places with a lot of people.
-This includes schools, daycares, nursing homes, airplanes, cruise ships, and even hospitals.
-This type of gastroenteritis happens more in the cold weather months.
+It is spread by contact with an infected person, surface or object.
+Stomach viruses are likely to spread at places with a lot of people.
+This includes schools, daycares, nursing homes, airplanes, cruise ships, and hospitals.
+Stomach viruses are common in cold weather months.

 How is a stomach virus diagnosed?

 Your doctor will do a physical exam and ask you questions about your symptoms.
 Your doctor may ask you to provide a stool sample.
 This is to rule out other health problems.

 Can a stomach virus be prevented or avoided?

 A flu shot will not prevent a stomach virus.
 The flu shot only prevent the influenza virus.
 That is a respiratory illness.

 The norovirus can change over time.
 Therefore, vaccines are still being studied.
 A rotavirus vaccine is available.
 The Centers for Disease Control and Prevention (CDC) recommends children get a rotavirus vaccine.
 Two different vaccines exist.
 They require 2 to 3 doses.
 Children should receive the full vaccine prior to 8 months of age.

 You can help prevent or avoid a stomach virus by doing these things: